 It also makes use of HEPA filter and lithium-ion batteries.
 More than that, the Roomba 890 promises to deliver five times stronger suction power than the Roomba 690.

 However, you must be prepared to wait.
 While the Roomba 890 has been announced, there is no definite word yet on when it will be available for purchase.
-Pricing information has similarly not been disclosed, but it might be the replacement for the Roomba 860 that currently sells for $500 (For the latest prices and discounts, check here) on the iRobot Web site.
+Pricing information has similarly not been disclosed, but it might be the replacement for the Roomba 860 that currently sells for around $500 as of this writing.